 Ting Wireless is a pay as you go solution.
 That means users don't pay for services they don't use or over-pay for services they would like to enjoy.
 The average customer bill sits around $23/month and customers can keep tabs on their bill using Ting's current usage tool.
 You won't pay overage fees from Ting because there are no limits.
 You can use unlimited talk, text, and data according to your heart's desire.

 The monthly cell phone bill varies based on usage and customers are not locked into a long-term contract.
-You start at $6 per line per month and use all of the talk minutes, text messages, and data you need.
+Unlimited talk and unlimited text is available with every plan, and Ting customers can choose from the following data plan options:

 Customers can purchase both iPhone and Android devices and sync them with a network of their choice.